Kambreezy/dmi-shield-integrated-api/README.md

 ## Getting Started

-To start project, just clone this repo or [Use this template](https://github.com/arifintahu/project-structure-api/generate)
+To start project, just clone this repo
 ### Prerequisites

 Before installation, make sure you have the following prerequisites